Yautia

 Yautia and Lentil Soup

-A hearty and nutritious soup made with yautia, lentils, and a blend of spices for warmth and flavor.
+A hearty and nutritious soup made with yautia, lentils, and spices, perfect for a comforting meal.

 - 1 cup lentils, rinsed